Towards Pervasive Distributed Agentic Generative AI -- A State of The Art: Discussion

-\paragraph{Energetic Issue} The energy issue is particularly significant when we are facing with agents that have to use frequently LLMs for reasoning, planning, action, and memory management tasks.
-This challenge must be addressed especially in pervasive environments, where there is a wide heterogeneity of devices, from large cloud high resources computing servers to smartphones that have limited energy resources.
-As discussed in Section~\ref{sec:deploym}, an LLM has a very high energy cost per billion parameters, which leads to rapid battery drain on edge devices and high electricity consumption when used on fog or cloud servers.
-To mitigate this issue, recent works have explored multiple strategies to reduce energy consumption without severely compromising performance.
-In~\cite{yin2024llm} the authors implemented a KV cache compression and swapping method to avoid the recomputation of the KV cache by the model.
-In~\cite{maliakel2025investigating} the researchers show that selecting models based on task complexity, and applying hardware-level techniques such as Dynamic Voltage and Frequency Scaling (DVFS), can cut energy usage by up to 50\% without major accuracy loss.
-Another approach involves decentralized inference, where LLM layers are distributed across edge devices equipped with energy harvesting (e.g., solar panels).
-This allows sustained inference under energy constraints by dynamically scheduling computation based on device energy availability and predicted energy inflow~\cite{khoshsirat2024decentralized}.
-Furthermore, in~\cite{samsi2023words} the researchers tested multi-GPU inference and highlighted the substantial energy benefits of optimized LLM sharding strategies.
-In particular, using power capping strategies (limiting Watts usage), that increase the average inference time, save a lot energy without impacting the accuracy of the models.
-Finally, the GREEN-CODE~\cite{ilager2025green} framework introduces dynamic early exiting during inference using reinforcement learning.
-This enables LLMs to terminate inference early at intermediate layers when sufficient confidence is obtained, achieving energy reductions of $23$-$50$\% in code generation tasks while maintaining output quality. \paragraph{Privacy Issue} Finally, is fundamental to consider privacy in pervasive computing due to the close interaction with users and the consequent handling of large amounts of sensitive data.
+\paragraph{Privacy Issue} Finally, in pervasive computing, it's fundamental to prioritise privacy because of its close interaction with users and the resulting handling of large amounts of sensitive data.
 Agents operating in this context must manage this information while guaranteeing the user's complete privacy.
 For instance, when an agent interacts with applications on a smartphone or PC, it must exercise extreme caution in handling sensitive user data, including full names and the contents of private documents or files.
 The literature features various analyses and several benchmarks specifically designed to evaluate the security of agents in ensuring the preservation of user privacy.
 The PrivacyLens framework~\cite{shao2024privacylens} provides a multi-level evaluation of LLM agents’ awareness of contextual privacy norms.
 It introduces a pipeline that converts privacy-sensitive seeds into expressive vignettes and executable agent trajectories to uncover instances of private information leakage, such as sharing job-seeking details inappropriately, even with privacy-preserving prompts.
 PrivacyLens reveals that even advanced LLMs like GPT-4 leak sensitive information in a significant number of cases (up to 25.68\%).
 AgentDojo~\cite{debenedetti2024agentdojo} assesses agents robustness against prompt injection attacks.
 This framework puts LLM agents with realistic scenarios like email management or banking app navigation while defending against malicious inputs aimed at extracting user data.
 AgentDojo highlights the persistent vulnerability of agents to adversarial inputs and underscores the need for privacy-aware defenses.
 Finally, Agent-SafetyBench~\cite{zhang2024agent} offers a broader evaluation of agents' behavior across diverse environments, identifying privacy-related safety risks like unintentional data leakage.
 Evaluation across 2,000 test cases revealed that no agent achieved a safety score above 60\%, highlighting a systemic lack of robustness and risk awareness in current LLM-based agent implementations.